A Gentleman’s Adventure in Toronto

 With this said I have always had a strange relationship with relaxation.
 I have visited Japanese “onsen,” or hot springs, Korean baths, and Russian-inspired banya, but few have gotten it as right as the Ritz Carlton in Toronto and their “Gentlemen’s Power Hour.”
 This is a spa session devoted to the busy man.
 With options like massage, eye treatment, and power naps, they offer all the modern man needs to feel rejuvenated.

 It all started with a stop in the change room where I was given a comfortable Ritz Robe and then escorted into the male-only lounge (there was an option to go into the co-ed lounge).
 Here, delicious hot tea and healthy snacks were waiting.
-The attendant soon after called me into a room playing relaxing music and then the facial began.
-To be honest, all I remember is the soothing scent of lotus oil and the sensation of cool towels caressing my face.
-I was in a blissful trance and then the beautician began massaging my feet – I was so relaxed I almost fell asleep.
-When it was over I felt not only stress-free but my face looked wonderful!
+The attendant soon after called me into a room playing relaxing music, and then the facial began.
+To be honest, all I remember is the soothing scent of lotus oil and the sensation of cold towels caressing my face.
+I was in a blissful trance, and then the beautician began massaging my feet – I was so relaxed I almost fell asleep.
+When it was over, I felt not only stress-free, but my face looked incredible!

 The nail buff was an experience all to itself.
 I have had a manicure or two in the past but never a nail buff.
 As the beautician did her magic on my nails, we spoke about everything from meeting women to Romania under communism.
-The social aspect to my spa treatment was as warm st the oil being placed on my fingernails.
+The social aspect of my spa treatment was as warm as the oil being placed on my fingernails.

 For $170, I will admit the “Gentlemen’s Power Hour” is not cheap, but trust me it is worth every penny.
-The spa has really thought about it all, giving visitors the option of having their suits pressed or packing a power lunch to go at a little extra charge.
-This is a small price for a clear head and relaxed muscles, getting you ready to face the day, or week, ahead.
+The spa has thought about it all, giving visitors the option of having their suits pressed or packing a power lunch to go at a little extra charge.
+A small price for a clear head and relaxed muscles, getting you ready to face the day, or week, ahead.